UVADS/DS-3001/README.md

 * Peer Mentors: TBD
 * Location: Dell 1 Room 105

-Brian's Office Hours: In person in the large Elson Conference Room or Virtual on Discord: Monday, 9 to 4 (all day) or by appointment if needed.
+Brian's Office Hours: In person in the large Elson Conference Room or Virtual on Discord: Monday, 10 to 4:30 (basically all day) or by appointment if needed.
 Feel free to just come by and hang if you'd like.

 Course Materials: [Practice of Data Science Repo](https://github.com/UVADS/DS-3001)